 Visit here for more info on common causes for nipple pain.
 Remember, the internet (even Moxxly’s blog) can only go so far, so don’t hesitate to contact your doctor if you think that you may have an infection.

 Longer Answer: A milk bleb or blister looks like a small white spot on the nipple and is formed when skin grows over a milk pore and milk gets “backed up”.
 To treat it, there are many different home remedies that you could try involving everything from epsom salts to essential oils.
 We recommend a more straightforward, three-step approach to treating blebs:

 Soak the nipple in warm water to soften

 Rub gently with a damp washcloth until it loosens

-Nurse or express some milk to remove any hardened milk
+Nurse or express to remove any hardened milk

 You could choose to apply antibiotic ointment afterwards to help with healing, but make sure that you check with your doctor that the one you’re using is safe for nursing.

-if nothing is working, see your doctor to make sure it isn’t something more serious isn’t wrong.
+if nothing is working, see your doctor to make sure something more serious isn’t wrong.